Abstract¶

 This error cannot be fixed by extending the upper gridpoint.
 While extrapolation techniques can prevent this from being fatal, the problem is often dealt with using inelegant methods whose implications for accuracy are difficult to gauge.

 This paper argues that, in the standard consumption problem, a better approach is to rely upon the fact that without uncertainty, the optimal consumption function has a simple analytical solution.
 The key insight is that, under standard assumptions, the consumer who faces an uninsurable labor income risk will consume less than a consumer with the same path for expected income but who does not perceive any uncertainty.
-Following Leland (1968), Sandmo (1970), and Kimball (1990), the ‘realistic’ consumer, who does perceive the risks, will engage in ‘precautionary saving,’ so the perfect foresight riskless solution provides an upper bound to the solution that will actually be optimal.
+Following Leland (1968), Sandmo (1970), and Kimball (1990), the ‘realist’ consumer, who does perceive the risks, will engage in ‘precautionary saving,’ so the perfect foresight riskless solution provides an upper bound to the solution that will actually be optimal.
 A lower bound is provided by the behavior of a consumer who has the subjective belief that the future level of income will be the worst that it can possibly be.
 This consumer, too, behaves according to the convenient analytical perfect foresight solution, but his certainty is that of a pessimist perfectly confident in his pessimism.

 We build on bounds for the consumption function and limiting MPCs established by Stachurski & Toda (2019), Ma et al. (2020), Carroll (2009), and Ma & Toda (2021) in buffer-stock theory.
 Using results from Carroll & Shanker (2024), we show how to use these bounds to constrain the shape and characteristics of the solution to the ‘realist’ problem characterized by Carroll (1997).
 Imposition of these constraints clarifies and speeds the solution of the realist’s problem.
 For comparison, we use the endogenous gridpoints method Carroll, 2006 as our benchmark, which computes consumption at gridpoints determined endogenously using the Euler equation.